AmranIbrahem/laravel-model-generator/README.md

 | Zero Configuration | ✅ | ❌ | ❌ |
 | Many-to-Many Detection | ✅ | ❌ | ✅ |

-## 🤝 Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
-We welcome all contributions!

-## 📝 Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## 🐛 Reporting Issues